AugurProject/augur/docs/conventions.md

 * **Do** leave comments for functionality that may be non-obvious
   * Dependence on other methods, complex mutations/filters, etc.
 * Font Awesome characters are used directly in the components -- in order to render these inside your text editors/IDEs, reference the [typography](../src/modules/common/less/typography.less) stylesheet.
 * Import paths for `assets`, `modules`, and `utils` are aliased, so avoid relative paths.
   * Always traverse from the aliases.
+* Null component states (ex: 'no markets', 'no tags', etc.) should always come first in the component.

 ### Other Conventions
 Not all conventions are detailed above, but rather just the main points.
 For a full review of the breadth of the conventions employed, reference:

 * `.eslintrc` - JS linting rules